eddiekyting/SCALOS/README.md

 The goal of this class project is to extract the commercial wind tunnel standard corrected data for look-up/search, process, and visualization.
 The future direction for this repository includes custom wind tunnel data corrections, model regressions, data reduction, and dynamic data augmentation.

+### Target Users
+The target users are researches, engineers, and student who are interested in aerodynammic configuration of supersonic configuration desgin at low speeds.
+The detailed target audiences description and user senario are [here](doc/Design.md).

 ### Package Capabilities
 The package incldues the following capabilities.